christinecui/DSTDH/README.md

 **Prerequisites**
-1. Requirements for Caffe, pycaffe and matcaffe.
+1. Requirements for Caffe, Pycaffe and Matcaffe.
 2. VGG-16 pre-trained model on ILSVC12 datasets, and save it in caffemodels directory.